Connect with others who understand.

 1. The Location of Each Liver Disease

 PBC attacks the small bile ducts within the liver.
 PSC is more widespread and may extend to bile ducts outside the liver.
-The terms for these bile ducts are intrahepatic (inside the liver) and extrahepatic (outside the liver).
-Intrahepatic bile ducts are tiny tubes that can only be seen with a microscope, whereas the extrahepatic bile ducts are large enough to show up in imaging tests.
+The terms for these bile ducts are “intrahepatic” (inside the liver) and “extrahepatic” (outside the liver).
+Intrahepatic bile ducts are tiny tubes that can only be seen with a microscope, whereas extrahepatic bile ducts are large enough to show up in imaging tests.

 2. Risk Factors for PBC and PSC

 A person’s sex plays a big role in who gets PBC and PSC.
-According to Cleveland Clinic, females have a 10 times higher chance of developing PBC than males, whereas PSC affects twice as many males as females.
+Females have 10 times the risk of PBC compared with males, according to Cleveland Clinic, whereas PSC affects twice as many males as females.
 PSC is also strongly associated with inflammatory bowel disease (IBD), mainly ulcerative colitis.

-Symptoms for either condition can overlap and include:
+Symptoms of either condition can overlap and include:

 • Abdominal pain